 Know Before You Go

-Current hours are Wednesday-Sunday from 11am-6pm (8pm Thursdays and Fridays).
+Current hours are Wednesday-Sunday from 10am-6pm (8pm Thursdays).

-Admission is $25 for adults and tickets must be purchased online in advance.
-Are you a healthcare worker?
-Enjoy free admission July 1 – 5, 2020 (no pre-purchased ticket necessary).
+Admission is $29 for adults and tickets must be purchased online in advance.

 Parking in the museum lot is $10.
 If you want to save a few dollars on parking, download the ParkMobile app.
 This allows you to pay for metered parking at one of the many street parking spots within walking distance.